From Lincoln-Petersen to the Cormack-Jolly-Seber Model

 The two processes

-Process 2: Detection.
-On each occasion, an animal that is alive is detected with probability \(p\), or missed with probability \(1 - p\).
+The second is detection.
+On each occasion, an animal that’s alive gets detected with probability \(p\), or slips past you with probability \(1 - p\).

-A detection in your data requires both processes to go the right way: the animal must have survived to that occasion, and you must have detected it.
-A non-detection could be either process failing.
+To actually get a detection in your data, both processes have to go your way: the animal had to survive to that occasion, and you had to spot it.
+A non-detection is either one of them failing.

-This is the same logic as the previous page, just now written as a model with two explicit parameters.
+It’s the same logic as the last page, just written down now as a model with two named parameters.

 Building the likelihood from a capture history

-Here is where the GLM framing from the first page comes back in.
-CJS estimates \(\phi\) and \(p\) by writing down the probability of observing each animal’s capture history, and then finding the values of \(\phi\) and \(p\) that make the observed histories as probable as possible.
-That is maximum likelihood estimation, which you already met in BI3010 (and probably forgot - fair enough).
+This is where the GLM framing from the first page comes back to bite, in a good way.
+CJS estimates \(\phi\) and \(p\) by writing down the probability of seeing each animal’s capture history, then hunting for the values of \(\phi\) and \(p\) that make the histories you actually observed as likely as possible.
+That’s maximum likelihood estimation, which you met in BI3010 (and probably forgot - fair enough).

-Let us work through a single animal’s capture history to make this concrete.
+Let’s walk through one animal’s history to make it concrete.

-Take an animal with history 1 0 1 1.
-It was caught on occasion 1 (that is how it got tagged), missed on occasion 2, then caught on occasions 3 and 4.
+Take an animal with the history 1 0 1 1.
+Caught on occasion 1 (that’s how it got its tag), missed on occasion 2, then caught again on 3 and 4.

-What is the probability of observing this history?
-Working occasion by occasion after first capture:
+So what’s the probability of seeing that history?
+Go occasion by occasion, starting after first capture:

 Putting it together, the probability of the full history 1 0 1 1 (after first capture) is: